 - Sanctuaries matter.

-- I am present to fight and defend the rights of all students.
+- I am present to fight and defend the rights of all students and those pushed out of the system.

 - I am committed to learning the questions to ask that separate truth from lies.